 - Automatic – PO lines are automatically packaged according to the rules in a PO (see Packaging PO Lines into a PO).

 - Manual – The PO line is packaged manually.
 For information, see Packaging PO Lines into a PO.
-When the person performing the manual packaging clicks Package on the Create Purchase Orders page, the PO line is packaged into a PO.
+When the person performing the manual packaging selects Package on the Create Purchase Orders page, the PO line is packaged into a PO.

 - The PO proceeds to the approval and sending stage of the workflow.
 The purchasing configuration (configured by Ex Libris) determines whether the approval and sending is automatic or manual.